techidaily/site-games-able/source/_posts/decoding-dxvk-and-its-benefits-for-wingaming-enthusiasts.md

  If you need to know which version of Direct3D your game is using, the PC Gaming Wiki website can help.

-1. Visit[PC Gaming Wiki](https://pcgamingwiki.com/) with your browser, and use the search field on the top right to seek the game to which you want to add DXVK.
+1. Visit [PC Gaming Wiki](https://pcgamingwiki.com/) with your browser, and use the search field on the top right to seek the game to which you want to add DXVK.
 2. When you find your game, visit its page and scroll down to reach the**Other Information** section.
 Turn your attention to the API tables.
 There, on the**Technical Specs** and**Supported** columns, you will see the version of Direct3D your game is using.
 Underneath, the**Executable** ,**32-bit** , and**64-bit** columns will "tell" you which architecture you should choose.
 ![PCGamingWiki Game API Information](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/pcgamingwiki-game-api-information-1.jpg)